Azure/simdem/demo_scripts/VarnishCluster/README.md

 The following example creates a cluster named myAKSCluster, integrated with the Azure Container Registry created in the previous step.
 Create an AKS cluster using the az aks create command.
-This will take a few minutes.
+This will take approximately 5 minutes

 ```
 az aks create -n $AKS_CLUSTER_NAME -g  $RESOURCE_GROUP_NAME --generate-ssh-keys --attach-acr $MYACR